Research & development

 R&D staff also conduct applied microbiological research and analysis in support of the District’s groundwater quality monitoring, water recycling operations, watershed monitoring, and national efforts to better understand waterborne pathogen sources, fate and transport.

-Please contact Dr. Megan Plumlee, Director of Research and Development, for research-related inquiries.
+Please contact Dr. Megan Plumlee, Director of Research, for research-related inquiries.